VoliJS/NestedTypes/docs/RelationsGuide.md

 Now let's suppose that we need to preserve our selection in local storage when browser is refreshed.

 First idea is to take some Backbone plugin for working with `localStorage`, and try it on our model.
 As usual.
 Bad idea.
 This time - because it could be done trivially without plugins.
-Thanks to powerful `NestedTypes` serialization facilities, it's just enough to convert our State model to JSON and save it as one piece.
+Thanks to powerful `NestedTypes` serialization facilities, it's enough to convert our State model to JSON and save it as one piece.

 Lets do something quick and dirty to illustrate an idea.
 First, we need to teach our model to save to and be loaded from local storage.
 We suspect it won't be the single case, so we create the base class for that.